Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/API_Database/API_documentation.md

 1) Query Performance

-* With 7000 rows, every time someone wants to see "all proposals from Fund 8 with YES votes > 100000000", the retrieval function would need to:
+* With about 7000 proposals across 6 funds, two different currencies and several non-recurring categories or unique methodologies between the fund iterations, every time someone wants to see "all proposals from Fund 8 with YES votes > 100000000", the retrieval function would need to:

 * Download the entire CSV

 * Load it into memory

-* Filter the data
+* Format, clean and filter the data

-A database can do this much faster using indexes
+**A database can do this much faster using indices**

 2) Data Integrity